invrainbow/codeperfect/docs/docs/format-document.md

 To manually format your document, run `Format` &gt; `Format File`.

 By default, Format File does _not_ automatically add and remove imports.
-To format with import organization, run `Format` &gt;
-`Format File and Organize Imports`.
+To format with import organization, run `Format` &gt; `Format File and Organize Imports`.
+This organizes imports using our native implementation, which uses our in-memory index to provide faster and more accurate results.

-By default, Organize Imports uses our native implementation, which is faster and more accurate than `goimports` due to our in-memory index.
-When the indexer is busy, we fallback to `goimports`, which sometimes has a lag.

 ## Keyboard shortcuts